Chelonoidis alburyorum

-Chelonoidis alburyorum is an extinct species of land tortoise that lived from the late Pleistocene to around 1400 CE.
+Chelonoidis alburyorum is an extinct species of giant tortoise that lived in the Lucayan Archipelago (including The Bahamas and Turks and Caicos Islands) from the Late Pleistocene to around 1400 CE.
 The species was discovered and described by Richard Franz and Shelley E. Franz, the findings being published in 2009.

 Name

 The specific epithet, alburyorum, is in honor of Bahamian naturalist Nancy Ann Albury.

 Fossil

 The shell of C. alburyorum was 47 cm (19 inches) in length.
 Fossils of the species were discovered in Sawmill Sink, a blue hole.
 Other sites where C. alburyorum fossils have been found include cave systems and an inland deep blue sink hole.
-All fossils of C. alburyorum have been found in the Bahamas.

 Extinction

 C. alburyorum was the last-surviving of the West Indian Chelonoidis, persisting up to 1170 CE on the Abacos, up to 1200 CE on Grand Turk, and up to 1400 CE on the Middle Caicos, just under a century prior to European colonization of the islands.